 My name is Carley Thayer.
 I am an Aleut from Unalaska, Alaska, but grew up and currently reside in Juneau, Alaska.
 Staying close to the coast is critical as the ocean is in my blood.
 I recently became a mom to a spirited handsome little boy who is my greatest passion.
 Along with being a mother and wife I am blessed to be able to create art.

 Inspired by the ocean and traditional practice of my ancestors of harvesting Sea Otter, I began to slowly build what is now Bering Sea Designs.
 Traditional material meets modern design.
 I love using mixed media to create unique pieces.
-Currently I am using Sea Otter Fur with bronze and copper accents.
+Currently I am using Sea Otter Fur with mixed metal accents.
 I am intrigued by the natural ombré of the Sea Otter Fur and love to highlight it in my work.